 Mission Viejo is a built-out, master planned city with most of the necessary infrastructure for development, such as streets, sidewalks, water and sewer, drainage, curbs and gutters, park dedications, and utility easements, established citywide.
-Site improvements and infrastructure are an important component of new development but can significantly add to the cost of producing housing.
-Another potential constraint that can add to the cost of new construction is the provision of adequate infrastructure.
-Infrastructure, including streets, curbs, gutters and sidewalks, water and sewer lines, storm drains, and street lighting, but are all necessary to accommodate future residential development.
+Site improvements and infrastructure are an important component of new development but can significantly add to the cost of producing housing. but are all necessary to accommodate future residential development.
 The cost of these facilities is typically borne by developers, added to the cost of new housing units, and ultimately passed on to the homebuyer.
 As a result, staff works with development applicants to identify cost-effective site planning measures.